-Around 10% of the entire land area is occupied by forest, of which approximately 850,000 ha correspond to native forest (4.8%) and the remainder to planted forests.
+Around 10 percent of the entire land area is occupied by forest, of which approximately 850,000 hectares correspond to native forest (4.8 percent) and the remainder to planted forests.

 It is worth noting that land occupation in Uruguay is now very different from that recorded in 1994, where forests merely doubled in area due to the planting of rapid growth species (predominantly Eucalyptus and pines).
-The area of planted forest has since then increased 500% while areas of natural forest have increased by 15%.
+The area of planted forest has since then increased 500 percent while areas of natural forest have increased by 15 percent.